-EDO DE WAART is Chief Conductor of the Royal Flemish Philharmonic, Music Director of the Milwaukee Symphony Orchestra, Artistic Partner of the Saint Paul Chamber Orchestra and Conductor Laureate of the Netherlands Radio Philharmonic Orchestra.
+EDO DE WAART is Music Director of the New Zealand Symphony Orchestra, Music Director of the Milwaukee Symphony Orchestra, and Conductor Laureate of the Netherlands Radio Philharmonic Orchestra.
 He finishes his tenure with Royal Flemish Philharmonic at the end of the 2015/16 season and takes the title of Conductor Laureate.

 As an opera conductor, de Waart has enjoyed success in a large and varied repertoire in many of the world’s greatest opera houses.
-He has conducted at Bayreuth, Royal Opera House Covent Garden, Grand Théâtre de Genève, Opera de Bastille, Santa Fe Opera, and the Metropolitan Opera.
-His most recent appearance at the Met, for Der Rosenkavalier, received rave reviews, and he will return to the house in future seasons.
-In addition to semi-staged and concert opera performances with his orchestras in the United States, he regularly conducts opera with the Netherlands Radio Philharmonic Orchestra at the Concertgebouw Amsterdam matinee series, where this season his programs include Brahms’ German Requiem and Rachmaninoff’s Symphony No.2.
+He has conducted at Bayreuth, Royal Opera House Covent Garden, Grand Théâtre de Genève, Opéra de Bastille, Santa Fe Opera, and the Metropolitan Opera.
+His most recent appearance at The Met was for performances of Le nozze di Figaro and he will work on further projects with them in future seasons.
+He brings semi-staged and concert opera performances to his programming with his own orchestras, and he regularly conducts opera with the Netherlands Radio Philharmonic Orchestra at the Concertgebouw Amsterdam matinee series, where this season his programs include Brahms’ German Requiem and Rachmaninoff’s Symphony No.2.

-Edo de Waart has received a number of awards for his musical achievements, including becoming a Knight in the Order of the Dutch Lion and an Honorary Officer in the General Division of the Order of Australia, in reflection of his invaluable contribution to Australian cultural life during his decade with the Sydney Symphony.
-He was also appointed an Honorary Fellow of the Hong Kong Academy for Performing Arts in recognition of his contribution to music internationally, and in particular, his commitment to developing future generations of musicians in Hong Kong.
+Edo de Waart has received a number of awards for his musical achievements, including becoming a Knight in the Order of the Dutch Lion and an Honorary Officer in the General Division of the Order of Australia.
+He is also an Honorary Fellow of the Hong Kong Academy for Performing Arts.